Potential Energy Calculator

 Questions and Answers

-Yes, potential energy can be negative because it is always measured relative to an arbitrary reference level ($h = 0$).
-If you define the ground as the zero-level, an object at the bottom of a 10-meter well will have negative potential energy.
-This indicates that positive work must be performed on the object to bring it back up to the reference level.
+Yes.
+Potential energy is measured relative to an arbitrary Reference Point ($h=0$).
+If you define the ground as zero and an object is located in a basement or well below that level, its potential energy will be negative.
+This indicates that External Work must be performed on the object to return it to the reference "zero" level.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.